GerardoRodriguezB/RAG-Research-Assistant-PDF-QA-with-Local-LLMs/README.md

-# RAG-Research-Assistant-Ussing-LLM
+# RAG-Research-Assistant-PDF-Q&A-with-Local-LLMs

-This repository implements a Retrieval-Augmented Generation (RAG) system for research paper Q&A using a dual-model architecture.
-The pipeline employs `all-MiniLM-L6-v2` for semantic text representation and Meta's `llama3.2` for response generation.
+This repository implements a Retrieval-Augmented Generation (RAG) system for answering questions from research papers.
+It combines a dual-model architecture: all-MiniLM-L6-v2 for semantic search and Meta's llama3.2 (via Ollama) for response generation.
 The embedding model converts PDF content into vector embeddings to enable efficient semantic search, while the generative model synthesizes accurate answers from retrieved context.
-A key advantage of this assistant is its complete offline operation using Ollama and local models.
+The system works fully offline, making it suitable for privacy-sensitive research.

 ## Environment Setup

 Create an Anaconda environment using `python=3.10`.
-Navigate to the root folder of the project and install requeriments
+Navigate to the root folder of the project and install requirements

 ```bash
 pip install -r requeriments.txt